hackclub/hackclub/meta/labs/README.md

 -------------------------------------------------------------------------------

-- Generally inclues highly advanced technology, unfortunately very unreliable
+- Generally includes highly advanced technology, unfortunately very unreliable
 - Towels
   - The most important item a hitchhiker can have.
   - "to know where one's towel is" = to be in control of one's life